South Korea says fighter jet deal with Indonesia is on track, despite $200 million unpaid

 Indonesia’s request on the financial terms of the deal comes as it is trying to support the rupiah, which is trading near a 20-year-low, and to reduce the use of foreign exchange reserves.

-Reporting by Joyce Lee; Editing by Robert Birsel
+Reporting by Joyce Lee in SEOUL, Maikel Jefriando in JAKARTA; Editing by Robert Birsel